mkraenz/dungeonmans-modding-tools/packages/cli/src/validate-refs/README.md

 This is another instance of where it becomes imminent that references need a type.
 Our current approach looks for entities, so for example a sprite entity's `texturename` property will never be identified as existent entity, because `texturename` is the name of a `.png` file and not an entity.

 References to code has the same flaw with our current approach to references.
+Code is worse in that any solution to this problem requires some form of C#-code parsing - at least for `verify-refs`.
+For building we could just go ahead and do a "stupid" (read: simple) global string replacement on the csharp file.

-## References in property names
+## References in property keys (Resolved in v0.3.0.)

+Update: Resolved in v0.3.0.

+Limitations: The ref detection inside property keys only works for key-value pairs that have a primitive datatype as value, for example an entity like `{"@ref_demonlord": 1}` will be correctly detected.
+Its build output will be `{"demonlord": 1}`.

+If however, your property key has a value that is another object or an array, it will not be detected, so `{"@ref_demonlord": {} }` will stay identical on build.
+AFAIK there are no occurrences in Dungeonmans that would require this functionality.
+If you do find one, please report in a [GitHub issue](https://github.com/mkraenz/dungeonmans-mod-tools/issues).

+### Original problem statement

-Some entity types require you to use the name of an entity as a property name instead of its value.
-These are currently not being checked, so use the plaintext version without `@ref_`.
+Some entity types require you to use the name of an entity as a property key instead of its value. ~~These are currently not being checked, so use the plaintext version without `@ref_`.~~

 Examples include entities in `encounterdata/` and `tabledata/`.